 I approach all the courses I teach from the perspective that learning is a collaborative and transformative process, whereby students grow intellectually and ethically through contact with the subject matter and the instructor.
-Ultimately I am trying as a teacher to create a space in which the formulation and discussion of ideas becomes easy and spontaneous.
+Engagement is key.
+Ultimately, I am trying as a teacher to create a space in which the formulation and discussion of ideas becomes easy and spontaneous.

 I believe that the purpose of learning Greek and Latin is to read Greek and Roman literature.
-Therefore my goal in teaching the ancient languages is to get students reading and understanding classical texts as soon as possible.
+Therefore, my goal in teaching the ancient languages is to get students reading and understanding classical texts as soon as possible.
 This means providing students with both a systematic account of grammar and syntax and a basic understanding of the literary, historical, philosophical, and cultural contexts of the Ancient Mediterranean.
-The provision of these contexts, even at the first-year level, should prepare students for their own transformative experiences with classical literature.
+The provision of these contexts, even at the firstyear level, should prepare students for their own transformative experiences with classical literature.
+In recent years I have employed a flipped classroom methodology in the introductory language courses, supplemented with numerous online resources.

-In teaching courses in translation I try to get students to articulate their readings of the texts, engage in constructive debate with their peers, and form their own judgments as to the use and value of the ancient classics.
+In teaching courses in translation, I try to get students to articulate their readings of the texts, engage in constructive debate with their peers, and form their own judgments as to the use and value of the ancient classics.
 In order to foster this dialectical process, I utilize, among other things, lectures, media presentations, group assignments, and even games.
-Ultimately the particular group of students will determine my approach to a discussion class, and their needs will shape how I formulate questions, assign readings, and distribute research work.
+Ultimately each group of students will determine my approach to a discussion class, and their needs will shape how I formulate questions, assign readings, distribute research work, and make the course generally accessible.

 Teaching good writing at the college level has become a particular issue in recent years.
 To this end I have taken the attitude that "practice makes perfect" and have employed a variety of exercises to keep my students in the practice of writing.
 In addition to monitoring the progress of large-scale research papers from abstract to bibliography to draft to final version, I try to employ various other kinds of writing exercises both in and out of class.
 Depending on the students, I may employ such devices as reading journals, in-class free-writing assignments (graded or ungraded), stylistic analyses, etc., all in order to keep students in the habit of writing.
-Ultimately I feel that this will lead to better formal essays and research papers, as well as to better writing in general.
+Ultimately, I feel that this will lead to better formal essays and research papers, as well as to better writing in general.